 During this time the group became Warrington Women’s Aid and a registered charity

-After two years of fundraising they purchased and renovated a property in Warrington, which became the first refuge/hostel for battered wives, opening in 1978, it could house three women and up to four children
+After two years of fundraising they purchased and renovated a property in Warrington, which became the first refuge/hostel for women, opening in 1978, it could house three women and up to four children

-This year, 2018, we are celebrating 40 years of providing accommodation, support and advice to women and children escaping domestic abuse.
+In 2018, we celebrated 40 years of providing accommodation, support and advice to women and children escaping domestic abuse.